Last updated: January 2nd, 2023

 That posture isn’t very comfortable, but it serves two purposes at once: minimizing wind resistance and maximizing power from the glutes and calves.

 The handlebars are far forward from the saddle, and as low as possible.
 This pulls the cyclist’s torso down and forward to keep it out of the wind.
-And by placing the pedals slightly forward of the saddle, the hips are “hinged” so each pedal stroke begins with the glutes in the most powerful part of their range of motion (akin to crouching down before we jump in the air.)
+And with the pedals slightly forward of the saddle, the hips are “hinged” so each pedal stroke begins with the glutes in the most powerful part of their range of motion (akin to crouching down before we jump in the air.)
+Moreover, this position helps experienced cyclists take advantage of clipless pedals to eke out even more force throughout the pedal stroke.

 2. Aerodynamic components minimize drag